wix/ricos/docs/docs/ricos/migrating-from-rich-content.md

 ##### RCV

-If the `onExpand` gallery and image plugins config is undefined, the expand mode is handled internally - if just gallery plugin `onExpand` config is undefined, image `onExpand` will be used.
+Expand for image and gallery is handled internally by default.
+If `onExpand` config supply for image and gallery plugins will override this behavior.

 ##### RCE